What is a Healthcare Directive?

 How can I get a Healthcare Directive?

-Winona Health Auxiliary, Social Workers, Attorneys, Healthcare Professionals and others can provide assistance.
+Winona Health Volunteers, Social Workers, Attorneys, Healthcare Professionals and others can provide assistance.
 For easy, free and local assistance, attend a public session at Winona Health.
 Trained facilitators will present information and give individual assistance in completing your Healthcare Directive.

 - Third Monday of March, July and November: 9:30 a.m.-10:30 a.m.